Dear Recruitment Industry,

 The "Perfect Fit" Fantasy: Chasing Unicorns in Business Suits

-Let’s talk about the “perfect fit.”
 We spend countless hours crafting job descriptions that sound like they’ve been pulled from a fever dream: “Must have 20 years of experience, a PhD in Rocket Science, speak five languages fluently, and be willing to relocate to a remote island in the Pacific for a salary that barely covers their student loans.”

 And let’s not forget the cherry on top: the budget.
 They want the world’s most qualified candidate but are willing to offer a compensation package that would make a fresh graduate scoff.
 “Oh, you’ve discovered the cure for cancer and can solve complex algorithms in your sleep?
 Great, we’re offering an entry-level salary with no benefits and a promise of ‘great company culture.’”

-In the end, we’re left trying to bridge the gap between fantasy and reality.
+We’re left trying to bridge the gap between fantasy and reality.
 It’s a never-ending cycle of hope and disappointment, leaving us recruiters wondering if we’re the crazy ones for playing along.

 The Client is Always Right… Except When They're Completely Wrong

-And don’t get me started on the feedback.
 “We need someone more dynamic,” they say.
 Translation: they want someone who can leap tall buildings in a single bound while reciting Shakespeare.
 “We want a go-getter!”
 Translation: they want someone who can perform miracles on a shoestring budget.
 “We need a team player.”
 Translation: they want someone who will work 80 hours a week and thank them for the privilege.

 The truth is, clients have an uncanny ability to believe in their own infallibility.
 They demand the impossible, expect immediate results, and then vanish into thin air, only to reemerge with even more absurd expectations.
 And we, the humble recruiters, are left to pick up the pieces, trying to make sense of their ever-changing whims.